 Once you’ve found an animal (or two!) that you’re interested in adopting, you can spend time getting to know them at our weekend adoption events or you can call OFOSA at 503-747-7818 to set up a meet and greet with the foster family who is taking care of that pet.
 All pets have received an examination and assessed for any health or possible behavioral concerns to the extent possible while in our care.

-REQUIREMENTS: All members of the family must be present to meet the new animal to make sure that everyone is compatible before adopting!
+REQUIREMENTS: All members of the family must be present to meet the new cat or dog to make sure that everyone is compatible before adopting!
 Other dogs in the household must also meet any new potential dog.
 Dogs and cats must not live as outdoor pets and all animals are REQUIRED to be spayed or neutered.
 Certain breeds will not be adopted to apartment dwellers.
-We also reserve the right to refuse to place an animal in a home without a fenced in backyard.
+We also reserve the right to refuse to place an animal in a home without a fenced back yard.

 - Complete the adoption